mve17/flexible_lp/README.md

 	'''
 ```
-# Example 0: Solving an LP
+# Example 0: solving an LP
 Suppose we had the following lp
 $$\text{maximize}\ 3x + 5y;\ x + y \leq 10,\ x,y\geq0.$$
 Its optimal value is `50`, with $x = 0, y = 10$.